pdf

 Specialized Processing & Interpretation

-The Reid-Mahaffy data have been processed using SGL's suite of processing tools, and an analysis of the data has been performed.
+The Reid-Mahaffy data were processed using SGL's suite of processing tools, and an analysis of the data was performed.
 Figure 1 shows the complementary nature of multiple instruments.
 The first grid is the apparent conductivity derived from the lowest frequency (912 Hz) which tends to target deeper conductors.
 The principal conductors of the Reid-Mahaffy area are clearly visible and delineated by the east-west striking conductive zones in the centre of the area.
 The magnetic anomaly grid shows magnetic bearing targets, especially useful to delineate certain dykes.
 The first vertical derivative of the Bouguer gravity grid supports the other data sets by imaging density contrasts which can help map geological units and contacts.
 The radiometric data can potentially identify geological units by measuring the quantity of radioelements (potassium, uranium and thorium) common in many rocks where they are outcropping or where in situ soil is present.
 Finally, a high quality digital terrain model can be derived from the laser altimeter showcasing very detailed terrain.

 Figure 2 shows a cross section of Line 40 (location shown in Figure 1) that crosses over the conductors of interest.
 The top pane shows the radiometric data, and the second pane shows the first vertical derivative of the Bouguer gravity combined with the magnetic anomaly data.
 The bottom pane is a Conductivity Depth Image (CDI) whereby all frequencies from the SGFEM system are used to generate a suite of conductivity values with associated depths.
 The result is a relatively fast product that can help localize targets of interest, and can even map overburden thickness due to the great near surface resolution of the SGFEM system.
 The CDI clearly shows multiple conductors that correlate with the apparent conductivity data.